jgmalcolm/jgmalcolm.github.io/_posts/2016-01-24-systematic-reviews.md

 Before you really get too far into things, read the chapter on meta analyses from the [Biostat Handbook](http://www.biostathandbook.com/metaanalysis.html) online.
 It has a nice illustrative example of garbage-in-garbage-out.
+In fact, read all of the articles on that site.

 **Blinded by significance.** As you're sorting through studies, avoid the urge to only hunt for significant findings.
 Your job is to report the facts.
 It